-The Cathedral is marking the centenary of the end of World War 1 with a special exhibition bringing together two of the most potent symbols of Remembrance – red poppies and puttees, the lower leg wrappings, worn by soldiers in two World Wars.
+The Cathedral is marking the centenary of the end of World War 1 with a special exhibition bringing together two of the most potent symbols of Remembrance – red poppies and puttees (the lower leg wrappings worn by soldiers in two World Wars).

 Binding the Past to the Present Through Remembrance will be on display in the Morning Chapel from 25 October until 25 November and is juts one of a number of events and activities in the Cathedral marking a century since the end of World War 1 and the Armistice.
 For further details on any of these activities check here.